cyuria/discord.nvim/README.md

 - should be cross-platform
 - It doesn't ruin my neovim config
 - Easy to use and unobtrusive
-- Uses CWD as "project" (And therefore works with [ahmedkhalf/project.nvim](https://github.com/ahmedkhalf/project.nvim))
+- Uses CWD as "project" (And therefore works with [ahmedkhalf/project.nvim](https://github.com/ahmedkhalf/project.nvim), for example)
 - Only requires cmake and a C++ compiler, no neovim plugin dependencies

 ## Installation